Sciences with the 2.5-meter Wide Field Survey Telescope (WFST): Summary

-WFST located near the summit of Mountain Saishiteng is a dedicated imaging facility under construction.
+WFST located near the summit of the Saishiteng Mountain is a dedicated imaging facility under construction.
 The wide field survey (WFS) and the deep high-cadence survey (DHS) programs have been scheduled, covering a sky area of 8000 and 1000 square degrees, respectively.
-The unique design of WFST survey strategy will render a $u$-band imaging depth of 26.0 mag in the deep survey, comparable to the 10-year $u$-band depth of LSST.
-The high cadence enables the search for multiple time domain sources such as SNe, TDEs, optical counterparts of gravitational-wave events, AGN variability and the near-earth terrestrial objects.
-Stacked WFS and DHS data also facilitate cosmological investigations, such as weak/strong gravitational lensing, galaxy formation and constraints on cosmology.
+The unique design of the WFST survey strategy will render a $u$-band imaging depth of 26.0 mag in the deep survey, comparable to the 10-year $u$-band depth of LSST.
+The high cadence enables the search for multiple time domain sources such as SNe, TDEs, optical counterparts of gravitational-wave events, AGN variability, and the near-earth terrestrial objects.
+Stacked WFS and DHS data also facilitate cosmological investigations, such as weak/strong gravitational lensing, galaxy formation, and constraints on cosmology.

 The DHS mode of WFST will produce a catalog of tens of thousands of supernovae, of which a few hundreds are expected to have early-phase observations that promise to deliver information about the progenitor systems.
-The high-cadence $u$-band data will boost the detection of UV-luminous objects, a.k.a.
-FBOTs/FBUTs, as well as extreme SNe 100 times more luminous than SNe Ia and CCSNe.
+High-cadence $u$-band data will boost the detection of UV-luminous objects, a.k.a.
+FBOTs/FBUTs, as well as extreme SNe that is 100 times more luminous than SNe Ia and CCSNe.
 As low as the event rate of superluminous SNe, we anticipate that WFST will detect a sample of them at $z\leq 1.0$ with appreciable completeness.
-Furthermore, strongly-lensed supernovae at high redshift can be used to constrain Hubble parameter by measuring time delays in multiple-image systems.
-Aware of the 4 preexisting ones, we estimate that about 20 such systems will be discovered in the process of the 6-year WFST survey.
-The combination of the preexisting and newly found strongly-lensed AGNs from WFST legacy is expected to suppress the uncertainty of $H_0$ to $<1.0$\%.
+Furthermore, strongly lensed supernovae at high redshift can be used to constrain Hubble parameter by measuring time delays in multiple-image systems.
+Aware of the four preexisting ones, we estimate that about 20 such systems will be discovered in the process of the 6-year WFST survey.
+The combination of pre-existing and newly found strongly-lensed AGN from WFST legacy is expected to suppress the uncertainty of $H_0$ to $<1.0$\%.